Pattern-Equivariant Homology: PE Homology of Hierarchical Tilings

-The two letter words of $T_i$ are the elements of $\mc{A}_k \times \mc{A}_k$ with at least one occurrence of $n_i$.
-So it is easy to see that $H_0A_i \cong \mathbb{Z}^k$ is freely generated by the indicator $0$--chains of vertices of the form $n_i . j$ where $j \in \mc{A}_k$ is arbitrary.
-A simple calculation shows that, with this choice of basis, the connecting map $s_i^{i+1}$ is the unimodular matrix $M_i$ given by the identity matrix with a column of $1$'s down the $n_i^{\text{th}}$ column which, incidentally, is the incidence matrix of the substitution.
+The two-letter words of $\mf{T}_i$ are the elements of $\mc{A}_k^2$ with at least one occurrence of $n_i \in \mc{A}_k$.
+So the approximant homology at level $i$, based upon stars of supertiles of $\mf{T}_i$, is isomorphic to $\Z^k$, freely generated by the indicator $0$--chains of vertices of the form $n_i \cdot j$ where $j \in \mc{A}_k$ is arbitrary.
+A simple calculation shows that, with this choice of basis, the connecting map between level $i$ and level $i+1$ is the unimodular matrix $M_i$ given by the identity matrix but with a column of $1$'s down the $n_i$th column which, incidentally, is the incidence matrix of the substitution $\rho_{n_i}$.